Be a role model for your children

 Don’t feel hypocritical for drinking when you have told them they can’t.
 Instead, explain that alcohol is only for adults because their bodies have finished growing, and even adults have rules about how much they can drink.

-Talk to your kids about different drinks having different strengths and let them know alcohol is measured in units.
-You could order a unit measure cup and show them what different measures of drink look like.
+Talk to your kids about different drinks having different strengths and let them know what an alcohol unit is and how it’s measured.
+You could order a Unit Measure Cup and show them what different measures of drink look like.

 Sometimes it can seem like there’s always an excuse to drink, but children notice if their parents have different drinking patterns at special occasions or on holiday.
-To avoid confusing them, keep up a conversation that explains that usually you stick to the daily unit guidelines.
+To avoid confusing them, keep up a conversation that explains that usually you stick to the lower risk unit guidelines.

-If you do drink too much occasionally and have a hangover, don’t try and hide the symptoms, instead talk openly to your child about how you’re feeling, for example, having a headache or feeling sick and let them know the effects would be worse for them as they’re smaller and developing.
-This way they know too much alcohol can have a negative consequence and you avoid making alcohol a taboo subject.
+If you do drink too much occasionally and have to deal with a hangover, don’t try and hide the symptoms, instead talk openly to your child about how you’re feeling.
+Tell them if you have a headache or feel sick and let them know these are effects of alcohol would be worse for them as they’re smaller and their bodies are still developing.
+This way they know that too much alcohol can have a negative consequence and you avoid making alcohol a taboo subject.
+The UK Chief Medical Officers recommend that an alcohol-free childhood is the healthiest and best option.